We have placed on-campus courses into three categories:

 Courses in our fully online programs will continue without modifications.

-All North Central instructional environments will be equipped with technology that can livestream and record class sessions.
+All North Central instructional environments are equipped with technology that can livestream and record class sessions.

-Classrooms will be equipped with new “Swivl” + iPad technology:
+Classrooms are equipped with Zoom “Swivl” and iPad technology:

 - Each learning space will be equipped with a Swivl + iPad for Zoom.